foxie-io/ng/docs/framework.md

 ## Overview

-Metadata in the NG framework allows you to attach additional information to routes, controllers, and other components.
+Metadata in the NG framework allows you to attach additional information to routes, controllers, and other features.
 This pattern is inspired by NestJS and provides a flexible way to modify behavior dynamically based on metadata.

 ---

 ## What is Metadata?

-Metadata is structured data that can be associated with routes, controllers, or other components in the NG framework.
+Metadata is structured data that can be associated with routes, controllers, or other features in the NG framework.
 It is used to:

 - Pass configuration options.
 - Enable or disable middleware or guards dynamically.